MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-fundamentals-publish-channels-teams.md

 ---
-title: "Fundamentals - Publish a chatbot to various channels"
+title: "Fundamentals - Publish a chatbot to various channels in Teams"
 description: "Publish your bot to the web, Microsoft Teams, Facebook, or even use an existing Azure Bot Service framework."
 keywords: "Publish; demo; demo website; channels, PVA" ms.date: 8/3/2020